 The essay has not changed much with time and age.
 Essayists like E.V.Lucas, Robert Lynde, G.K.Chesterton, and A.G.Gardiner immediately come to mind as men of letters who wrote excellent essays

 The essay is a tool of expression and some of the greatest writers of the English language have used the essay as a tool for bringing out their views and thoughts.
 They were good observers as well and represented life as seen by them through their eyes.
 Thus Scott, Lamb, Maugham observed f life around them and wrote in a way to engross the reader's attention.

-Next we come to the style of an essay.
-Yes, style has changed over the decades.
+Next, we come to the style of an essay.
+Yes, the style has changed over the decades.
 Modern essays are in simple English with short sentences.
 The idea is to reach out to the maximum number of people.

 Modern essayists like W.P.Ker, Andrew Lang, and Virginia Woolf among others have stamped the essay with their personality.
 Lastly, we can conclude that an essay is part of prose and is the stepping stone to great literature.